samareshbera/samareshbera.github.io/_pages/about.md

 Openings
 ----------
 * We have an opening for a Project Assistant in our 5G Use-Case Lab at IIT Jammu.
-The official advertisement will be out soon!
-Stay tuned.
+The official advertisement is available [here](https://iitjammu.ac.in/post/advt-IITJRCRP002632026A-04-project-assistant)!
+Apply if interested.
+The selected candidate may have the opportunity to enrol into the PhD program in the CSE/allied department.

 * I am looking for candidates interested in pursuing a PhD in Systems and Networking in the upcoming semester.
 Apply [here](https://www.iitjammu.ac.in/phd) if interested.
 You need to select the research area as "Resource Allocation in 5G/6G, Systems and Network Security".